elexive-com/elexive-calc/resources/DesignGuidelines.md

-# Elexive Calculator Design Guidelines
+# Elexive Solution Builder Design Guidelines

 ## Overview

-This document defines the shared design principles, color system, interaction patterns, and customer journey integration guidelines for the Elexive Calculator application.
+This document defines the shared design principles, color system, interaction patterns, and customer journey integration guidelines for the Elexive Solution Builder application.
 These guidelines ensure consistency across all components while supporting the strategic business goals of reducing information asymmetry, managing complexity, and empowering customer control.

 ## Strategic Foundation

-The Elexive Calculator transforms the consulting sales process through a customer-centric digital experience that addresses key pain points identified in our research:
+The Elexive Solution Builder transforms the consulting sales process through a customer-centric digital experience that addresses key pain points identified in our research:

 1. **Information Asymmetry**: Traditional consulting sales processes obscure true costs and value
 2. **Complexity Overwhelm**: The multifaceted nature of transformation consulting often leads to analysis paralysis